 Mandatory Field Quality Controls

 The respondent, permittee or contractor and the sampling organization are responsible for ensuring that blanks (excluding trip blanks) are collected at a minimum of 5% of each reported test result/matrix combination for the life of a project.
+Note: Analytical methods or programs may have more stringent requirements for collection of QC samples including field blanks, equipment blanks, trip blanks and/or duplicates.

 Collect at least one blank for each reported test result/matrix combination each year for each project.